GEO4214 – Palynology, Palaeobotany and Palaeoclimatology

 Course content

 The course gives the students an introduction to the fossil record of land plants and algae, their evolution, biology, and morphology.
-The primary goal is to provide students with the practical skills to analyze pollen/spores and algae remains with microscopic techniques and the statistical modelling for the reconstruction of the palaeoenvironment and palaeoclimate.
+The primary goal is to provide students with the practical skills to analyze pollen/spores and algae remains with digital microscopy and statistical modelling for the reconstruction of the palaeoenvironment and palaeoclimate.

 Learning outcome

-- how selected plants and algae evolved, as shown from the fossil record
+• how selected groups of plants and algae evolved in the fossil record

 Admission to the course